Skip to content

 A static site generator trades all of that away in exchange for a constraint: every page must be renderable at build time.
 For a blog, that constraint is not a limitation at all.
 Posts are just Markdown files.
 Configuration is a YAML file.
 The entire site lives in Git.
 Rollbacks are git revert.
 Authoring is any text editor.

 The operational cost is essentially zero.
-GitHub Actions does the build.
-GitHub Pages hosts the output.
+GitHub Actions runs task build, uploads the static output, and GitHub Pages serves it.
 Cloudflare Pages generates build previews for pull requests.
 Cloudflare handles the DNS.
 The only things I maintain are the Markdown files themselves.

 The Stack